Faber4729/CPTS422_Project/README.md

 **HalsteadChecks**
-<br>Code: Each Halstead Check differs only in their methods for getting/calculating the metric values; the Halstead length gets the toal amount of operands and operators, the vocabulary is the total knumber of unique operators and operands, the volume is the Halstead length * log_2(vocabulary), the difficulty is (0.5(unique operators) * total operators) / unique operators, and the effort is the difficulty * the volume.
+<br>Code: Each Halstead Check differs only in their methods for getting/calculating the metric values; the Halstead length gets the total amount of operands and operators, the vocabulary is the total number of unique operators and operands, the volume is the Halstead length * log_2(vocabulary), the difficulty is (0.5(unique operators) * total operators) / unique operators, and the effort is the difficulty * the volume.
 >    The operands and operators were calculated through the variables from the Operand/Operator checks.

-Tests: Each of these checks had simple tests, that confirmed their implimented getAcceptableTokens(), getRequiredTokens(), and getDefaultTokens() all returned their Token arrays ({0}) as expected.
+Tests: Each of these checks had simple tests, that confirmed their implemented getAcceptableTokens(), getRequiredTokens(), and getDefaultTokens() all returned their Token arrays ({0}) as expected.
 They also had various finishTree() and getMethod() tests that evaluated if mock values calculated correctly, and were updated correctly.